joinalahmed/fossassam/content/post/hof-meet2.md

 ---

-The first meetup was a success, so we're following up with another meetup on **(26th October 2019, Saturday)**, will be posting a blogpost describing the first meeup very soon!
+The first meetup was a success, so we're following up with another meetup on **(26th October 2019, Saturday) at GUIST**, will be posting a blogpost describing the first meeup very soon!

 ![](/group-ghof-1.jpg)

 Hello everyone! 🎊 Welcome to the **2nd Meet** of Hacktoberfest Guwahati.
-This page is dedicated for describing the agenda of the offline Hacktoberfest Guwahati meetup on 26th October (Saturday) to be organized at Institute of Science & Technology (GUIST), Guwahati.
+This page is dedicated for describing the agenda of the offline Hacktoberfest Guwahati meetup on **26th October (Saturday)** to be organized at **Institute of Science & Technology (GUIST), Guwahati.**

 Here's a short intro about Hacktoberfest for who are not familiar.
 If you already know what this is all about, directly skip to the **Agenda** section: